heavenstobetsy/Kaggle/README.md

 ###•	Predicting shelter animal outcomes: adoption, death, euthanasia, return to owner, and transfer.
 *This is a multi-class classification problem.
-Data exploration, visualization, and classification.*  I use sklearn: first an adaboost classifier and then a random forest model*
+Data exploration, visualization, and classification.*  I use sklearn: first an adaboost classifier.
+Next up is a random forest model